williamkapke/i2cdriver/README.md

 ### read(length)
 Issues a read request for `length` bytes.
 You should call [start(addr, 'read')](#startaddr-rw) first.
-The i2cdriver does not restrict you from sending a read request out of sequence- but the result will be unknown (probably not good).
+The i2cdriver does not restrict you from sending a read/write request out of sequence- but the result will be unknown (probably not good).

 **Note:** The [i2c-bus](#i2c-bus) APIs coordinate these calls properly.